Recognising signs

 Stimming can increase under stress; looping thoughts can lead to feeling trapped.

-Interests & routines
+Interests and routines

 Loss of interest or, conversely, hyper-focus; meltdowns; difficulty with change.